News

 These deals will further strengthen indigenous capabilities, save foreign exchange and reduce dependency on foreign origin equipment manufacturers,”

-the defence ministry said in a statement.
+The defence ministry said in a statement.

 Two of these agreements, one for over 200 BrahMos supersonic cruise missiles valued at Rs.
 19,518.65 crore and the other for BrahMos systems mounted on ships valued at ₹988.07 crore, were inked with BrahMos Aerospace Private Limited.
 The Prime Minister Narendra Modi-led Cabinet Committee on Security has approved these agreements to boost India’s naval power.
 Russia and India are the countries that created the BrahMos missile.